YuoMamoru/tester/README.md

 Programming Tester
 ===========================

-We can test the console applicaton, which uses STDIO and STDOUT, using this application.
+We can test the console applicaton, which uses STDIN and STDOUT, using this application.

 Licence